toddledev/documentation/docs/07-styling/05-animation-editor/index.md

 ## Animation properties

 In the bottom bar of the animation editor, you can set various properties for your animation.
-Properties specifies how animations behave, while keyframes define what changes.
+Properties specify how animations behave, while keyframes define what changes.
 Properties include:

 - **Duration**: The total time the animation takes to complete.
 - **Delay**: The time before the animation starts.
 Setting a negative delay will cause the animation to start immediately, but at a specific point in time, effectively skipping the initial frames.